softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 ## Single Responsibility Principle

-Simplicity is a primary goal of good software design.
 One form of simplicity is represented by the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 The idea here is that an object does one thing and does it well.
 You don't have a `Person` class that has a method to `driveCarByRoute` that performs the actions of a car in motion.
 You would have a `Person` class, a `Car` class, and a `Route` class.
 You would then pass the `Person` and `Route` to the car's `drive` method, and send it on its way.

 ![frankenobject](frankenObject.jpg)